top of page

 It'll never work on Zoom: learnings in online participation

-Is social distancing a social norm?
+Has social distancing become a social norm?

 Why do people adhere to Covid-19 guidelines: Insights from a global study